A basic chili recipe that is meaty, hearty, and can feed a crowd!

 - BROWN the meat.
 DO NOT let the meat “steam” with heat that is too low.
 Of course, you don’t want it to burn either.

 - Simmer on low until the color changes to a deep, rusty red.
-You will also see pools of fat floating around the surface.
+At the end of the long simmer, you will see pools of fat floating around the surface.
 Don’t be alarmed!
 This may take 30 – 45 minutes but it’s the key to making extra-good chili.
 Just keep checking and stirring.

 - Thicken the chili with a slurry of masa flour and water.
-I used to thicken chili with tomato paste but this method gives so much more flavor. *Thank you Pioneer Woman for this genius idea!* (sorry, no picture)
+Lots of recipes call for tomato paste but this method gives so much more flavor. *Thank you Pioneer Woman for this genius idea!*

 Homemade chili is not as hard as you think!
 Homemade chili is within your reach!
 If I can make chili, so can you!

-A hearty and meaty chili recipe that is sure to please a crowd.
+A basic chili recipe that is meaty, hearty, and sure to feed a crowd!

 - 2 large onions small dice